kinhsiz/Naive-Bayes-Spam-Filter/README.md

 # Naive-Bayes-Spam-Filter

 This is a spam filter created using Naive Bayes principles to classify emails as 'spam' or 'ham'.

 The program was built using Python and its libraries including Scikit-learn, matplotlib, among others.

 The Naive Bayes algorithm was trained using a CSV file containing a list of random emails labled as 'spam' or 'ham'.

+The program also includes three different types of data visualization, including a bar chart, a confusion matrix, and a word cloud.